amcatling/amcatling.github.io/index.md

 permalink: //
 ---

-I'm a Localisation Manager based in London, with an interest in Computational Linguistics.
+I'm a Localisation Manager based in London, with an interest in computational linguistics.

 I have an MA in Linguistics, and previously worked as a Research Assistant in African Linguistics.
 I like languages, and working to localise from English into 14 others.